about / archives / contact / subscribe / twitter

 The Monitor’s editor, John Yemma, said the shift to the web would include the addition of shorter, newsier, more blog-like stories, as well as the Monitor’s traditional longer-form stories.
 Its website remains characterized by original text stories and photography, rather than video or interactive elements, although some digressions from that path, such as the Little Bill Clinton series of blog posts, multimedia, and traditional reporting, have won critical praise.

 The newspaper produces a daily PDF e-edition with shortened versions of stories.
-The edition was sent to about 2,000 subscribers via email as of March 2010 for $5.75 per month.
-It also produces a weekly digital replica of its print edition for $4.99 per month.
+The edition was sent to about 2,000 subscribers via email as of March 2010 and about 10,000 subscribers in 2014.
+It also produced a weekly digital replica of its print edition for $4.99 per month.

 The Monitor has eight staffed foreign bureaus.
 Since 2008, the Monitor has shared foreign bureaus and expenses with the McClatchy newspaper chain.